RyanCallahan312/missing-persons/README.md

 Migrations managed by liquibase and db scripts are written for postgresql
 ___

+# ***When cloning the repo make sure your machine does not change the line endings.
+It will break the gradle wrapper if the line endings are CR+LF***

 ## How to run

 To run it first build the docker image for the spring app with `docker build -t missing-persons:0.1.0 -f ./src/main/resources/docker/Dockerfile .` from the root of the project